Avaiga/demo-sentiment-analysis/README.md

 ## What is demo sentiment analysis

-Taipy is a low-code Python library for creating Business Applications.
-More information on our [website](https://www.taipy.io).
+Taipy is a low-code Python library for creating Business Applications— more information on our [website](https://www.taipy.io).

 [Demo sentiment analysis](https://github.com/Avaiga/demo-sentiment-analysis) is the product of the Getting Started for Taipy GUI.
-The end result is a two page application that uses a sentiment analysis model to anlize input and entire text.
+The end result is a two-page application that uses a sentiment analysis model to analyze input and entire text.

+The first page analyzes the user input, while the second page lets the user choose a file to upload (a text).
+This text will be analyzed and the sentiments behind it will be displayed.

 ### Demo Type